apache/kafka/README.md

 see [KIP-750](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=181308223) and
 [KIP-1013](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=284789510) for more details).

-Scala 2.13 is used by default.
-Scala 2.12 support has been removed in Apache Kafka 4.0 (see [KIP-751](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=181308218) for more details).
-See below for how to use a specific Scala version or all of the supported Scala versions.
+Scala 2.13 is the only supported version in Apache Kafka.

 ### Build a jar and run it ###
     ./gradlew jar